run-ai/docs/docs/Researcher/user-interface/trainings.md

 ## Prerequisites

 * *Workspaces* must be enabled.
-If *Workspaces* are not enabled, see your system administrator.
 * At least one *Project* must be configured.

-If *Projects* are not configured, see your administrator.
+!!!
+Note
+    See you system administrator if the prerequisites are not enabled.

 ## Adding a Trainings